Hi, I’m John Fox, and I take business-card websites and transform them into client-generating machines.

 - Don’t pick a Pay-Upon-Results Agency

 Some SEO companies only require payment if they get you to the top three slots for certain keywords.
 The problem is that they end up choosing easy keywords (to make sure they get paid), rather than the keywords that would benefit your company the most.
-You’d much rather be at the #5 spot for a good keyword with a 50% convert rate rather than at the #1 spot for a keyword with a 3% convert rate.
+You’d much rather be at the #5 spot for a good keyword with a 50% convert rate rather than at the #1 spot for a keyword with no traffic and with a 3% convert rate.

 - Don’t pick a Churn-and-Burn Agency